-The African Climate Policy Centre (ACPC) of the United Nations Economic Commission for Africa (UNECA), the Climate Change and Desertification Unit (CCDU) of the African Union Commission (AUC), and the ClimDev-Africa Special Fund (CDSF) of the African Development Bank (AfDB) are hosting a series of webinar events – as part of the Africa Climate Talks (ACT!) - aimed at teasing out key lessons from the COVID-19 pandemic and exploring viable pathways towards building a climate resilient Africa.
+The second session of the Third Africa Climate Talks is being co-organized in partnership with the University of Cabo Verde - aimed at exploring key lessons from the COVID-19 pandemic and identifying viable pathways towards building a climate resilient Africa.
 The webinars are based on an ACPC background paper on “Climate Change and Development in Africa Post COVID-19: Some Critical Reflections” that is available here.

 Initial indications are that Covid-19 is a zoonotic disease caused by the corona virus making the leap from wildlife to humans, possibly through an intermediate species.
 There are clear links between health, the environment and the economy.
 Climate change, resource extraction, urban and agricultural expansion, and pollution have led to the loss and degradation of ecosystems and habitats.
 Biodiversity loss and ecosystem shifts have brought humanity into closer proximity with wildlife, thereby increasing the risk of zoonotic diseases, such as COVID-19, which, according to the World Health Organization, made the leap from wildlife to humans, possibly through an intermediate species.
 Research suggests that the emergence of new human diseases and the spread of long-existing diseases is closely linked to climate change, as seen with malaria and the dengue and zika virus, which have been linked to the expansion of the range of the mosquitoes that are their vectors.
 Likewise, low water and air quality are linked to other serious diseases.
-The health challenges arising from climate change impacts are thus just a harbinger of things to come in the absence of urgent and meaningful concerted global action on climate change.
+The health challenges arising from the impact of climate change are thus just a harbinger of things to come in the absence of urgent and meaningful concerted global action on climate change.

-The objective of the 3rd Africa Climate Talks is to explore the convergence of the COVID-19 and climate crises and what this means for vulnerable communities and global climate governance and action during and beyond the pandemic.
-Specifically, the 3rd Africa Climate Talks will bring together Africa’s academia, civil society, private sector, regional institutions and development partners to stimulate a pan-African discourse aimed at contributing to the emergence of an African, particularly African SIDS’, narrative on how to better respond to climate change in the era of COVID-19 and beyond.
+The objective of the second session of the Third Africa Climate Talks is to explore the convergence of the COVID-19 and climate crises, and what this means for vulnerable communities and global climate governance and action during and beyond the pandemic.
+Specifically, it will bring together participants from academia, civil society, the private sector, regional institutions and development partners in Africa to stimulate a pan-African discourse aimed at contributing to the emergence of an African narrative, with particular emphasis on African SIDS, to respond better to climate change in the time of COVID-19 and beyond.
 It will focus on building resilience through the development of green and blue economies, and on realizing and ensuring the means of implementation, by building on the respective capabilities of each country and the firm principle of common but differentiated responsibilities that’s enshrined in UNFCCC.

-To ensure that there is adequate discourse and engagement on the foregoing regional climate change challenges, the event deliberations will be organized under the following discussion sessions:
+To ensure that there is adequate discourse and engagement on the aforementioned regional climate change challenges, the deliberations will be organized into sessions to discuss the following key topics:

-- Riding the triple climate, Covid-19 and economic storm: regional and global perspectives;
+- Riding the combined climate, COVID-19 and economic storm: regional and global perspectives.

 - First climate change.
-Now Covid-19.
-The north-south divide continues.
+Now COVID-19.
+The North-South divide continues.
 What then for Africa?
 What expectations from the twenty-sixth Conference of the Parties to UNFCCC (COP 26)?

-Five break-out groups on the topics listed below will facilitate consolidation of key messages coming out of the 2nd Session of the 3rd Africa Climate Talks:
+Five break-out groups, each addressing one of the topics listed below, will facilitate the consolidation of key messages coming out of the second session of the Third Africa Climate Talks:

-- What Africa should seek to leverage from COP 26, and how this can be done?
+- What should Africa seek to leverage from COP 26, and how can that be done?

-- Africa’s voice and agency in the global climate governance and geopolitical landscape – lessons from Africa’s journey in the UNFCCC process for the COVID-19 era and beyond;
+- Africa’s voice and agency in the global climate governance and geopolitical landscape – lessons from Africa’s journey in the UNFCCC process for the COVID-19 period and beyond.

 - Tapping the green/blue economy for African SIDS and coastal economies: challenges and opportunities beyond COVID-19.

-- Enhanced Africa’s voice and agency in the global climate governance and resulting geopolitical landscape in the era of COVID-19 and beyond;
+- Enhanced voice and agency for Africa in global climate governance and in the resulting geopolitical landscape in the time of COVID-19 and beyond.

-- Better understanding on how to leverage the linkages between climate change, the COVID-19 pandemic and the resulting economic crisis to build forward for an African green and resilient future beyond the pandemic;
+- Better understanding of how to leverage the linkages between climate change, the COVID-19 pandemic and the resulting economic crisis, to build forward towards a green and resilient future for Africa beyond the pandemic.

-The primary target audience of the Africa Climate Talks is African non-state actors (civil society, academia, private sector, youth and other marginalized groups) in the context of the United Nations Framework Convention on Climate Change, as well as policy makers, regional and sub-regional institutions, and development partners.
+The primary target audience of the Africa Climate Talks is African non-State actors (civil society, academia, the private sector, young people and other marginalized groups), within the context of UNFCCC, as well as policymakers, regional and subregional institutions, and development partners.

 Venue and date

-The second session of the 3rd Africa Climate Talks will be a virtual event hosted by the ECA in collaboration with the University of Cabo Verde.
-It will take place on the 17-18 May 2021.
+The second session of the Third Africa Climate Talks will be a virtual event hosted by ECA in collaboration with the University of Cabo Verde.
+It will take place on 17 and 18 May 2021.